Estate Administration — Reporting Requirements to HMRC

 A detailed guide on what personal representatives need to be aware of regarding a deceased person’s estate.

-A personal representative is responsible for managing a deceased person’s estate, and this normally includes reporting the value of the estate to HMRC and obtaining a grant of representation.
+Acting as a personal representative is not for the faint hearted and does carry with it an element of personal risk.
+A personal representative is responsible for administering a deceased person’s estate.
+Part of their role will normally include reporting the value of all estate assets and liabilities to HMRC and obtaining a grant of representation to allow them to sell, transfer or call in the estate assets.
 Personal representatives will be known as ‘executors’ if they are appointed through the deceased’s will, or ‘administrators’ if the deceased died without a will and they are appointed through the intestacy rules.

 A grant of representation is nearly always required to deal with the administration of an estate.
-The grant is the court document which provides the legal authority of the personal representatives to deal with the deceased’s assets, and it is required to transfer or sell property, deal with investments and close bank accounts.
+The grant is the court document which provides the legal authority of the personal representatives to deal with the deceased’s assets.
+It is always required to transfer or sell a property in the sole name of a deceased, and is often requested by financial institutions to deal with a deceased’s investments, sell or transfer shares and/or to close bank accounts.

 Depending on the value of the estate, inheritance tax may need to be paid.
 The tax bill, or a portion of it, must be paid before an application for grant of representation can be made.
-This can often be problematic, as a property or investments cannot be sold until the grant is issued.
-This may lead the personal representatives to opt to pay the inheritance tax in instalments (if the estate includes property or certain private company shares) or to take out a short-term loan to pay the tax until the estate assets have been sold.
+This can often be problematic, as a property and some investments cannot be sold until the grant is issued.
+For estates which are asset rich but cash poor, this may lead the personal representatives to opt to pay the inheritance tax in instalments (if the estate includes property or certain private company shares) or to take out a short-term loan to pay the tax until the estate assets have been sold.

 Valuations